Corso Vittorio/Torino, Italia 1992

 going/gone

-The throbbing of our arteries
+The throbbing in our arteries

 going/gone